-Paper title / NEA What's assessed Weightin g When taken Component 1 - Devising Theatre (NEA) Learners will be assessed on their acting skills.
+Paper title / NEA What is assessed Weighting When taken Component 1 - Devising Theatre (NEA) Learners will be assessed on their acting skills.
 Learners participate in the creation, development and performance of a piece of devised theatre.
 The stimulus will be set by Eduqas.
-40% Summer Term Year 10 Spring Term Year 11 Summer Term Year 11 Component 2: Performing from a Text (NEA) Learners study two extracts from the same performance text chosen by the centre.
-20% Component 3: Interpreting Theatre Written examination: 1 hour 30 minutes.
-Section A: Set Text A series of questions.
+Students also need to submit a written portfolio explaining and analysing their rehearsal process.
+40% Summer Term Year 10 Component 2: Performing from a Text (NEA) Learner's study two extracts from the same performance text chosen by the centre.
+20% Spring Term Year 11 Component 3: Interpreting Theatre Written examination: 1 hour 30 minutes.
+Section A: Set Text - Macbeth.
+Learners answer a series of questions about how they would stage and act key sections from the play.
 Section B: Live Theatre Review.
-40% 1 1 1
+Learners write a review of a piece of live theatre they have seen.
+40% Summer Term Year 11